Martins Igbanu

-Martins Igbanu (born April 12, 1997) is a Nigerian professional basketball player for Caen Basket Calvados of the Nationale Masculine 1.
+Martins Igbanu (born April 12, 1997) is a Nigerian professional basketball player who last played for Tokyo Hachioji Bee Trains of the B.League.
 He played college basketball for the Tulsa Golden Hurricane.

-Early life and high school career
+Early life

 Igbanu grew up in Lagos, Nigeria and played soccer as a child.
 At the age of 14, he decided to try basketball and practiced every day at Rowe Park.
 When he was 15, Igbanu came to the United States and enrolled at Covenant Christian Ministries Academy in Marietta, Georgia.
 He initially felt homesick and was planning to travel back to Nigeria when his mother convinced him to stay longer.
 As a senior, he averaged 19.5 points, 9.3 rebounds, 2.1 assists, 1.8 steals and 1.0 block per game.
 In September 2015, Igbanu committed to play at Tulsa over offers from Cincinnati, Iowa State and Tennessee.
 "I wanted to go to a good school where I could play basketball and also receive the best education, like TU offers," he said.